 There are few structures that can be considered as diving resorts in the vicinity of Komodo National Park: Komodo Resort on Sebayur Island, Angel Island Eco Resort on Bidadari Island and Kalimaya Dive Resort in the cost of Sape; and all these dive resorts operate year round.
-Follow the link to book or see details of each reasort.
+Follow the link to book or see details of each resort.

 Komodo Resort, Sebayur Island

-Komodo Resort is ideally located in Sebayur Island next to Komodo National Park and open to dive year round
+Komodo Resort is ideally located in Sebayur Island next to Komodo National Park and open to diving year round

 Angel Island Eco Resort, Bidadari Island

-Angel Island Eco Resort is on a private island on the edge of Komodo National Park ~ Open to diving year your
+Angel Island Eco Resort is on a private island on the edge of Komodo National Park and open to diving year round

 Kalimaya Dive Resort, West Komodo

-Kalimaya Dive Resort on Sape, west of Komodo National Park ~ Open to diving year round
+Kalimaya Dive Resort on Sape is open to diving year round